BillTheMaker/BillTheMaker/README.md

 - 👋 Hi, I’m @BillTheMaker

-I take a systems approach to design, so my designs and design process is typically not optimized if you're looking at it in a tunnel.
+I'm an erogonomics nerd who's in over his head trying to learn how to make computers and robots do what I want.

-My first career was in martial arts, massage therapy, Chinese medicine, and meditation.
-I have unique design considerations as a result of my first career, first and foremost is my absolute hatred for every form of human to computer interface I have seen.
+There's lots of problems with computers and robots i intend to exacerbate,  first and foremost is my absolute hatred for every form of human to computer interface I have seen.
 Fortunately I'm not the only one, ergo enthusiasts get at me, let's make this better.

 💞️ I’m looking to collaborate on prototyping better Human-computer-interaction such as KVM, Macro-software, head/vision tracking, and ergonomic mouse/keybrd design.

-- 📫 To reach me email is easiest/best @ billthemaker35@gmail.com
+- 📫 To reach me email is easiest/best @ billthemaker35gmail.com